allenai/allentune/README.md

 This library was inspired by [tuna](https://github.com/ChristophAlt/tuna), thanks to @ChristophAlt for the work!

-To get started,

-1. First install allentune with:

-    ```bash
-    pip install git+git://github.com/allenai/allennlp@27ebcf6ba3e02afe341a5e62cb1a7d5c6906c0c9
-    ```

-    Then, clone the `allentune` repository, cd into root folder, and run `pip install --editable .`
+To get started, clone the `allentune` repository, cd into root folder, and run `pip install --editable .`s

-2. Then, make sure all tests pass:
+Then, make sure all tests pass:

     ```bash
     pytest -v .